simonmichael/hledger_site/src/index.md

 (It it looks verbose, note we often use auto-completion, or generate entries automatically from bank data.
 You can also use shorter account names or aliases.)
 -->

+Some people record all transactions by hand in this way.
+But you can also import them from bank data (shown below).

 ### 3. Add declarations